Picture of a board room

 List of Certified Candidates

 The CRO reviews each nomination package for accuracy and completeness.
 Candidates are certified when they are deemed eligible, and their name will be added to the List of Certified Candidates below.
-A report containing the complete list of certified candidates will be circulated to all members, no later than Friday, July 19, 2024.
+The Secretary-Treasurer's Nominations Report containing the complete list of certified candidates was circulated to all members on Thursday, June 27, 2024.

 • Robin Jones, Mayor, Village of Westport